Romanias Top Court Scraps Presidential Election - UrduPoint

 Georgescu, a former senior civil servant, had been due to face centrist mayor Elena Lasconi in Sunday's runoff.

+"Today is the moment when the Romanian state has trampled democracy," Lasconi, a former journalist, 52, said in a video recording, calling the decision "illegal, immoral... crushing the very essence of democracy".

-Fears had been rife that if Georgescu won, the country would join the EU's far-right bloc and undermine European unity against Russia.
+Fears had been raised that if Georgescu won, the country would join the EU's far-right bloc and undermine European unity against Russia.

-A company spokeswoman said on Thursday that TikTok had "no evidence that a coordinated campaign has taken place on our platform to date".
+Washington has warned of "serious negative impacts" if Romania -- whose strategic importance has increased since Russia invaded Ukraine -- turned away from the West.

+Outgoing Prime Minister Marcel Ciolacu -- who lost in the first round of presidential elections -- welcomed the court's decision in a post on Facebook.

-The European Commission announced on Thursday that it had stepped up its monitoring of TikTok in the context of Romania's elections.
+The European Commission announced however that it had stepped up monitoring of TikTok's role in the elections.

-A separate document by intelligence services stated that Romania "is perceived by Moscow's policy centres as an enemy state".
+A separate intelligence services document stated that Romania "is perceived by Moscow's policy centres as an enemy state".

 Romania is a "target for aggressive Russian hybrid actions, including cyberattacks and hacks and leaks and sabotage", it added.

-Washington has warned of the "serious negative impacts" if Romania -- whose strategic importance has increased since Russia invaded Ukraine -- turned away from the West.
+Prosecutors are already probing "possible violations of electoral legislation" and "money laundering offences".

+Georgescu, 62, shot into the limelight with his performance in the first round of voting.

-Having praised Russian President Vladimir Putin in the past, Georgescu, 62, most recently has avoided answering questions about him being pro-Russian.
+Having praised Russian President Vladimir Putin in the past, he has recently avoided answering questions about him being pro-Russian.

-A critic of the EU and NATO, he says he does not want to leave either grouping but wants to put Romania "on the world map".
+A critic of the EU and NATO, he says he does not want to leave either group but wants to put Romania "on the world map".

 Like his idol US president-elect Donald Trump, he is opposed to military aid to Ukraine.